-The World Bank has been a strong partner to the Gulf Cooperation Council (GCC) countries for over 40 years.
-Governments in Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates have mobilized the Bank’s global knowledge and development experience through technical assistance programs over the years.
-The World Bank offers these programs on reimbursable advisory services (RAS) upon government demand.
+The World Bank and the Gulf Cooperation Council (GCC) countries have been strong partners for over 5 decades.
+Governments in Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates have benefited from the Bank’s global knowledge and development experience through technical assistance programs offered by the World Bank a on reimbursable advisory services (RAS) basis.

-Activities in the Gulf encompass key areas in which the World Bank has expertise.
-Currently, the largest programs cover: economic management, financial sector reforms, private sector development, governance, transport, social protection and labor, and education.
+Activities in the Gulf encompass key areas in which the World Bank has extensive global expertise.
+Currently, the largest programs cover: long-term visioning and development planning, diversification, economic management, financial sector reforms, trade and competitiveness, private sector development, governance, transport, energy, urban planning, land management, social protection and labor, health and education.

-Supporting development efforts in the GCC has contributed to the Bank’s global experience in addressing development challenges in high and middle-income countries to deliver global public goods.
+Supporting development efforts in the GCC has contributed to the Bank’s global experience in addressing development challenges in high and middle-income countries, thus helping to delivering global public goods.

 The GCC Department is managed through three offices: a regional office in Riyadh headed by a Country Director, a country office in Kuwait, and a program unit at the World Bank Headquarters in Washington, D.C.